 I hear the motors of cars which reverberate depending on the color of the lights placed in front of them.

 my hands are acquiring the red colour that keeps the cars from moving,

 An anomaly, a man was selling fruits and vegetables right at the top of the stairway.

-Someone's selling something in the metro, although I wish it was a coke with I have lack the opportunity to find, I appreciate the local fruits and vegetables.
+Someone's selling something in the metro, although I wish it was the coke I was never able to find, I appreciate the local fruits and vegetables.

-The day is coming to an end the the time to go back to work to help bringing down the set up we built to complete the job.
+The day is coming to an end.
+The time to go back to work to help bringing down the set-up we built to complete the job Is coming closer.

 The job we came to Calgary for has come to an end.